CalConnect/DEVGUIDE/_pages/CalDAV/libraries.md

 ### [kcaldav](https://code.google.com/archive/p/kcaldav/)
 **Open source/C**

-An open source library that is the basis for the CalDAV plugin currently under development for Kontact.
+An open source library that is the basis for the CalDAV plugin currently under development for KDE Kontact.

 **This project is no longer being maintained.**